Sudo-GDev/School-projects/README.md

 They are all in C++, for now atleast.

 Some of them are broken btw.
+Will be fixing them soon.